Features

 Openers that reference what the lead actually posted.

 Personalisation isn't first-name token replacement.
 Each opener is generated against the lead's profile, recent posts, and your ICP brief — producing a sentence that reads like it took you ten minutes to write.
-Run a tone preview on every sequence before launch so nothing weird ships.
+Then a phrase-freshness check compares it against everything the pod has already sent, and regenerates if it sounds templated.

-• Per-lead personalisation grounded in profile data and the lead's recent activity
+• Per-lead opener grounded in profile data and recent activity

-• ICP brief stored at the campaign level — same model, your voice
+• ICP brief stored at the campaign level — same Pilot, your voice

 • Tone preview & safety filter before any message goes out

-• Fallback to your written template if personalisation can't beat a quality bar
+• Fallback to your written template if the AI can't clear the quality bar

 Generated opener preview